JOstapjuk/TestsHindeline/README.md

 4. Try modifying existing tests to understand how they work

 ### For Intermediate Users
-1. Explore advanced Selenium features in `test_selenium_advanced.py`
+1. Explore Selenium features in `test_selenium_basic.py`
 2. Learn about test fixtures and parametrization
 3. Experiment with GitHub Actions workflows
 4. Practice writing tests for your own code

 ### For Advanced Users
 1. Customize the CI/CD pipeline for your needs
-2. Add performance testing and monitoring
+2. Add more test examples and scenarios
 3. Implement advanced test data management strategies
 4. Explore test automation best practices